-It is normal for CEED Scholars to deliver one or more presentations to colleagues at your organisation.
+It is normal for CEED Scholars to deliver one or more presentations to colleagues at their Client's organisation.
 These presentations help the scholars develop as professionals, and expose them to valuable feedback (especially early in the presentation).
-They also represent an invaluable opportunity for CEED Scholars to develop their network within your organisation.
+They also represent an invaluable opportunity for CEED Scholars to develop their network within the Client's organisation.